top of page

 IMG_1092_edited_edited.jpg

-Cleanup activities at the former Acme Power Plant are currently underway with partial funding through federal and state programs and local sources.
+Cleanup activities at the former Acme Power Plant are currently underway.
 Additional funds are needed to support these efforts, including removal of asbestos, debris, and other pollutants.

 SOCIAL MEDIA